FREQUENTLY ASKED QUESTIONS

 SET UP IN LEVEL DRY, WELL DRAINED AREA

 Delivery to site should be performed by an experienced driver with appropriate driver’s license.
 The delivery site for the mobile command trailer should be reasonably level, dry and well drained.
-As the site position is chosen it is important to allow space for access to the trailer.
+As the site position is chosen it is important to allow space for access to the trailers.
 Will you need room for a generator trailer or truck?
 Will you need space to locate a water or waste pumper truck?
 If holding tanks are included with the new trailer there will be a bottom dump valve that will need to be accessed.
-Access may be needed by a truck each day as the mobile command trailer may need to be pumped out daily.
+Access may be needed by a truck each day as the mobile command trailers may need to be pumped out daily.

 Will I need to have an electrical power source on site?

 Most command trailers are powered with electricity.
 The shore line power cords may be divided into 20 amp, 30 amp, 50 amp or even cam style cords to provide the electricity for the trailers.
 It is recommended to provide each trailer with a minimum 30 amp power circuits.
 (A winter package with electrical heaters will require more electrical power) The dedicated circuit means there is no other power draw on the circuit.
 It normally is the site owner’s responsibility to supply power cables to the trailer and insure that the lines and the circuit to which they are connected have no other power draw on them.

 What if I have an electrical problem with the trailer?